aakash-saboo/aakash-saboo.github.io/index.md

 I graduated from Delhi College of Engineering, India in 2019 with a bachelor’s degree in Industrial engineering and was fortunate to be advised by Prof. Samsher.
 In the summer of 2018, I worked as a Machine Learning intern at [Complex System Lab](https://cosylab.iiitd.edu.in/) under [Dr. Ganesh Bagler](https://scholar.google.co.in/citations?hl=en&user=qyth_0QAAAAJ&view_op=list_works&sortby=pubdate).
 In the same year, I also interned in the Computer Vision Team at UNSW, Australia under [Prof. Arcot Sawmya](https://www.cse.unsw.edu.au/~sowmya/)

-My research interests include Image Editing using GANs, Image-to-Image translation, Unsupervised methods in image clustering and segmentation.
+My research interests include Image Editing using GANs, Image-to-Image translation, Unsupervised methods in image clustering, segmentation and disentangled representation learning.
 If you have similar interest, don't be hesitant to connect with me.
 </div>

 <div class="me" markdown="1">